ionic-team/stencil-site/docs-md/advanced/distribution/index.md

 ### Distribution Config

-To easily build a web component with Stencil that you can easily share and use in different frameworks you need to turn on the following configs in your Stencil config:
+Configuring Stencil for distribution is easy.
+Simply set the following config options in the `stencil.config.js` file:

 ```
 exports.config = {